Frequently Asked Questions

 - The vaccines approved for use in the UK have been developed by Pfizer/BioNTech and Oxford/AstraZeneca.

-- They have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).
+- The vaccines have met strict standards of safety, quality and effectiveness set out by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

 - Any vaccine that is approved must go through all the safety checks all other licensed medicines go through.
 The MHRA follows international standards of safety.